Natto is a Japanese superfood; the best way to eat it is Natto Rice. Let's learn how you can prepare it and explore 8 tasty topping ideas!

 4. Okra

 Okra, known for its unique slimy texture when cooked, adds a distinct freshness to Natto rice.
-For an extra layer of flavor, you can top it with katsuobushi, which are thin shavings of dried bonito flakes.
+You can top it with katsuobushi (thin shavings of dried bonito flakes) for an extra layer of flavor.

 5. Daikon

-Grated Daikon radish provides a refreshing flavor that complements the savory natto.
-Click here to learn how to grate daikon.
+Grated Daikon, or daikon oroshi in Japanese, provides a refreshing flavor that complements the savory natto.

 6. Avocado

-Creamy and rich, avocado adds a smooth and buttery texture to Natto rice.
+Creamy and rich, avocado adds a smooth, buttery texture to Natto rice.
 Adding a bit of salt on top further enhances the overall taste.

 7. Umeboshi